ms/buildtogether.tech/src/process.md

 which shows the effort required to fix a bug based on when it is caught.

-In the 1970s and 1980s, Boehm showed that fixing bugs becomes more expensive as you move later and later in the development cycle <cite>Boehm1981</cite>
-(<a figure="boehms-curve"/>).
-Better tools and vastly more powerful computers have flattened Boehm's curve over the past thirty years, but it is still takes more effort to fix things later than earlier <cite>Dawson2010</cite>.
+In the 1970s and 1980s, Boehm showed that fixing bugs becomes more expensive as you move later and later in the development cycle [% b Boehm1981 %] (<a figure="boehms-curve"/>).
+Better tools and vastly more powerful computers have flattened Boehm's curve over the past thirty years, but it is still takes more effort to fix things later than earlier [% b Dawson2010 %].

 <figure id="boehms-curve">
   <img src="boehms-curve.svg" alt="Boehm's Curve"/>